Charlie (band): Compilation albums

-Note that in earlier editions of Joel Whitburn's Billboard chart books, a Charlie album called Fifth Flight is listed as having charted in 1981 at #99.
+Note that in earlier editions of Joel Whitburn's Billboard chart books, a Charlie album called Fifth Flight is listed as having charted in 1981 at No. 99.
 This album did not exist, and never charted — its inclusion in Whitburn's book is either an error or a deliberate copyright trap.
 In any event, later editions of Whitburn's books (post-2006) make no mention of it.